 NOTE: Task 3 contains a series of simple yes/no questions that result in a longer set of questions based on student response and the type of research they conduct.
-The question set appears here in its longest form; we recommend viewing in the application for a shorter/simpler experience.
+The task appears here in its longest form; we recommend viewing in the application to tailor the responses to the relevant circumstances for each student project.